preciofishbone/OmniaDocs/team-collaboration/site-templates/index.rst

 .. image:: siterequest_1.png

 Click a link to browse the settings and properties.
-The last step is to approve or reject the site.
+The last step is to approve or reject the request.

 .. image:: siterequest_2.png